 The document is organised as follows.

-Section 2 describe the open process for requirements gathering adopted to define the development roadmap.
-Furthermore, a well-defined procedure to periodically revise this roadmap, according to the new user needs that will be collected and identified during the project lifetime, is depicted.
+Section 2 describes the open process for requirements gathering adopted to define the development roadmap.
+Furthermore, it is depicted a well-defined procedure to periodically revise this roadmap, according to the new user needs that will be collected and identified during the project lifetime.

 Sections 3 to 7 outline the development plans for each tool in the e-Infrastructure commons.
 Each section includes the done, on-going and planned activities for one of the above listed WP3 tasks.
 Changes with respect to the original roadmap have been highlighted and justified.
 The roadmap is also available in the WP3 wiki page.